-The very powerful beaks of the Cockatoos has also made them a nuisance to beach side property owners and also to boats.
-When the birds are not feeding, all flying for enjoyment they perch on to very high places like masts or timber beams and rafters.
+The very powerful beaks of the Cockatoos has also made them a nuisance to beachside property owners and also to boats.
+When the birds are not feeding, all flying for the enjoyment they perch on to very high places like masts or timber beams and rafters.
 Here they keep themselves busy by gnawing away at anything that is soft and chewy.
 Things like mast top cables and instruments, and the nice soft timbers of pergolas or windows.
 They are responsible for a lot of damage and are not always popular with householders.

 If you arrive in the Whitsundays via the Great Barrier Reef Airport on Hamilton Island it's nice to book yourself a room at the Reef View Hotel.
 Awesome views of the islands and they are famous for their 19 story Glass lift.
 The birds land on the balconies and can be seen soaring effortlessly around the treetops.
 Also, have morning tea from the Bakery at the Marina and the birds will join you for breakfast.